Mikaela/mikaela.github.io/pages/channel.markdown

 * Don't bring bots to the channel without asking me first.
-* If you need help from channel op, ping them or PM them (keep in mind that they might not want PMs and block all PMs by default) or depending on the network and your flags (if you are voided this probably works), `/msg memoserv sendops #channel message here`.
+* If you need help from channel op, ping them or PM them (keep in mind that they might not want PMs and block all PMs by default) or depending on the network and your flags (if you are voiced this probably works), `/msg memoserv sendops #channel message here`.
     * If there are no ops present, ask network operators.
 They should be on the access list.